emwap/stream-paper/paper.md

 measurements show that a straight-forward mutable implementation using a cyclic buffer is often slower than a purely functional copying implementation.
-However, the monadic representation enables a much more important optimization: keeping the buffer in registers and unrolling the loop.
+However, the monadic representation enables a much more important optimization: keeping the buffer in references and unrolling the loop.
 For typical filter orders this implementation beats a handwritten C implementation, although performance degrades when parts of the buffer has to be stored in memory.
 Clearly,